 The intent of the programs is to ensure a wide distribution of funds across individual operations.
 While an applicant may submit an application to both DDRDP and AMMP, the choice to apply to both programs should be considered carefully.
 AMMP and DDRDP projects differ greatly in their scope as well as permitting requirements.
 Inadequate preparation of applications may impact the quality and competitiveness of applications.
-If after review, the project submitted to both programs receives a competitive score for award, only one of the AMMP or DDRDP award would be made, consistent with the Program Requirements noted on page 4 and Eligibility and Exclusions on page 1 of the RGA.
+If after review, the project submitted to both programs receives a competitive score for an award, only one of the AMMP or DDRDP award would be made during that application cycle. - 33.
+If two developers desire to establish a single biogas upgrading system to RNG for two separate digester projects at each of their host dairies and elect to share the upgrading system, can they jointly file a grant application for the upgrading system?